BAME Labour: Socialist Society

 The Labour Party has long been considered the natural home of BAME (Black, Asian, Minority Ethnic) members.
-From Labour’s Race Relations Act of 1968, to our previous term in Government where Labour had more MPs from BAME Backgrounds than all the other parties combined.
+From Labour’s Race Relations Act of 1968 to Labour’s previous terms in Government - Labour had more MPs from BAME backgrounds than all the other parties combined.
 Labour has consistently been at the forefront of championing equality and diversity.

-The Labour Party movement Black Sections made history when they campaigned to elect the first four Black MPs to the House of Commons in 1987.
-They achieved huge successes in increasing Black representation in election positions across the Labour Party.
-By 1990, Black Sections was integrated into the Labour Party structures with full trade unions support as the Black Socialist Societies, and eventually became BAME Labour as it exists today.
+The Labour Party Movement Black Sections made history when they campaigned to elect the first four Black MPs to the House of Commons in 1987.
+They achieved huge successes in increasing Black representation in elected positions across the Labour Party.
+By 1990, Black Sections was integrated into the Labour Party structures with full trade unions support as the Black Socialist Societies and eventually became BAME Labour as it exists today.
 Black as a political term was extended to the term BAME – a tool to divide the membership into different groups and undermine the effectiveness and cohesiveness of BAME Labour.
 The reality is that BAME Labour receives no funding, development grants as other groups from the Labour Party.
 It is funded by BAME Labour members – the trade union membership, the levy payers in the trade unions who want a political voice, representation and to see a Labour Party in power and in Government.

 BAME Labour seeks to empower ethnic minority members within all levels of the Labour Party and campaigns for greater representation of ethnic minority communities in public life.
 It states that it is a democratic organisation that is affiliated to the Labour Party, but politically and organisationally independent.

-The organisation consists of a committee elected every two years, and holds a reserved seat on the Labour National Executive Committee (NEC) and four reserved seats on the National Policy Forum (NPF).
-Organisations affiliated to the Labour Party have the option of affiliating to BAME Labour.
+The organisation consists of an elected representatives – an Executive Committee; has an elected reserved seat on the Labour National Executive Committee (NEC) and four reserved elected seats on the National Policy Forum (NPF) since the Partnership into Power process was set up.